hacknyctp/temp-repo/README.md

 	- When loggin in, the given password is hashed and checked against the encrypted stored
 - Passwords are encrypted via bcrypt :)

-# The weather app that tells you whether or not to bring an umbrella
 ## Branches/Workflow
 -  App will be continuously deployed on the `master` branch
   - Back end development on the `backend` branch